-An input trim knob (or fader) is a “one-knob” internal gain staging control that link automatically the input and the output gain stages with an inverse law.
-In this way, you can control the amount of non-linear distortion without constantly need to adjust the input and output gains.
+An input trim knob (or fader) is a “one-knob” internal gain staging control that automatically links the input and output gain stages with an inverse law.
+In this way, you can control the amount of non-linear distortion without constantly adjusting the input and output gains.

 Note that trim input is different from a standard input gain control due to the inverted linked output gain stage, which always ensures that whatever gain change is introduced at the plug-in input, the output level is automatically compensated so that there is no perceived level change.

-When a positive value is selected, the signal entering the plug-in is brought up by the set amount in dB and the plug-in emulation will operate at a higher internal level.
+When a positive value is selected, the set amount in dB brings up the signal entering the plug-in, and the plug-in emulation will operate at a higher internal level.
 This will result in higher harmonic distortion levels.
-Contrary to this, negative values will result in lower internal operational levels and lower harmonic distortion levels.
+Contrary to this, negative values will result in lower internal operational and harmonic distortion levels.

 Was this article helpful?